flare-foundation/docs/docs/user/delegation/reward-claiming-faq.md

 This depends on a few factors:

-* How much vote power was delegated and to which price providers.
+* How much vote power was delegated and to which data providers.
-* What was the performance of those price providers.
+* What was the performance of those data providers.
-* How much fee do those price providers take.
+* How much fee do those data providers take.
-* Was the total vote power of this price provider above the vote power cap.
+* Was the total vote power of this data provider above the vote power cap.

 ## How do I see how much reward I can claim?